 - Release Override

 These keys are used to grant access to a product prior to its release on Steam.
 Release Override keys are intended for small beta tests and press/influencer access.
-We will look at each request on a case by basis, and in general less than 1000 keys work well for this purpose.
+We will look at each request on a case by case basis, and in general less than 1000 keys work well for this purpose.
 It is never OK to sell release-override beta keys.

 - Dev Comp